The GACTC has institutional accreditation through Middle States Association of Secondary Schools

-Applicants who have successfully completed courses in Anatomy & Physiology, Fundamentals of Nursing, Pediatrics, Obstetrics, and/or Medical-Surgical Nursing I may qualify for advanced placement through challenge exams.
-Such courses must have been taken within the past two years and a grade C or better attained.
+Applicants who have successfully completed courses in Anatomy & Physiology, Fundamentals of Nursing, Pediatrics, Obstetrics, and/or Medical-Surgical Nursing I, and meet select admission requirements may qualify for advanced palcement through challenge exams.
+Such courses must have been taken within the past two years and a grade of C or better attained.

 Further information can be obtained from the Practical Nursing department.

 PRE-ADMISSION: Dental, and a complete physical examination are required, including 2-Step P.P.D. testing, complete blood count, urinalysis, and documentation of immunity to Rubella.
 Immunizations are recommended against tetanus, and Hapatitis B.

 SCHOOL YEAR: Students must maintain good health in order to meet the objectives of the program.
 The Practical Nursing Program supports health promotion and a smoke-free environment both in the school and clinical areas.
 In order to meet the program competencies, and for the successful completion of the objectives for each course, a student must be able to perform essential cognitive and physical functions.
 The faculty reserves the right to dismiss at anytime a student whose health, work, or conduct demonstrates a lack of ability to maintain satisfactory achievement of course/program objectives.

 Students must attend and be punctual for all planned classes and clinical experiences in order to attain program objectives.
 An attendance policy is strongly adhered to.
 Students must complete 1,500 program hours.